rahuljo123aus/S3-Static-Website/README.md

 # Creating a static website using S3 on AWS

-• Cloud platform: AWS
+• Cloud platform: AWS <br>
-• Tools used: Brackets (Text editor), S3 (AWS)
+• Tools used: Brackets (Text editor), S3 (AWS) <br>
 • Languages: Html

-Project Status: The project was developed and test in different computer environments.
+Project Status: The project was developed and tested in different computer environments.

-Note: The website is shut down to avoid charges (personel choice)
+`Note`: The website is shut down to avoid further charges (personel choice)

 The following steps helps to deploy a static website very quickly using AWS.